Pixie-bob

-The Pixie-bob is a breed of domestic cat claimed to be the progeny of naturally occurring bobcat hybrids.
-However, DNA testing has failed to detect bobcat marker genes, and Pixie-bobs are considered wholly domestic for the purposes of ownership, cat fancy registration, and import and export.
-They were, however, selected and bred to look like American bobcats.
+Pixie-bob is a pedigreed breed of domestic cat.
+The breed was originally claimed to contain bobcat admixture.
+However, it is generally regarded as pure domestic stock based upon historical DNA testing reportedly conducted in 1996, although the underlying methodology and primary data do not appear to be publicly available.

+They were selectively bred in the United States from a number of domestic cats which were believed to contain admixture with the North American bobcat (Lynx rufus).
+They are relatively large-sized polydactyl cats with a short tail, and have a black spotted tabby coat.

 History

-In the spring of 1985, Carol Ann Brewer purchased near Mount Baker, Washington, a unique male cat with a spotted coat, a short tail, and polydactyl paws.
+In the spring of 1985, Carol Ann Brewer purchased near Mount Baker, U.S., a unique male cat with a spotted tabby coat, a short tail, and polydactyl paws.
 In January 1986, she rescued another male cat named Keba, which was very large, had a bobbed tail, and was reported to have been sired by a bobcat.
-While this cat was starving, it still weighed 17 pounds, and was so tall it reached up to Brewer's knees.
-Shortly after she had acquired this large male, it mated with a next door neighbor's brown spotted female cat.
+While this cat was starving, it still weighed 17 lb, and was so tall it reached up to Brewer's knees.
+Shortly after she had acquired this large male, it mated with a next door neighbour's black spotted tabby female cat.
 In April 1986, a litter was born from this mating.
-Brewer eventually kept one of the female kittens, named "Pixie", and after a year started a breeding program with Pixie as the foundation cat.
+Brewer eventually kept one of the female kittens, named Pixie, and after a year started a breeding program with Pixie as the foundation cat.